Road Ends WWOOF/Help Xchange

 Us

-We are a couple of old (early 60s) twin brothers working together on various projects (songs, cantatas, operas, videos, audio-visual pieces etc).
+We are a couple of old (late-60s) twin brothers working together on various projects (songs, cantatas, operas, videos, audio-visual pieces etc).

 Peter, who was Professor